koraytugay/koraytugay.github.io/content/docker/storage.md

 Using volumes is a method of decoupling storage from specialized locations on the filesystem that one might specify with bind mounts.

-Creating a volume:
+Using Docker volumes is a way of sayinig

+> I need a place to put some data that I’m working with.

+This is a requirement that Docker can fill on any machine with Docker installed, which means containers are de-coupled from the host filesystem, in contrast to bind mounts.

+A volume can be created as follows:

 ```bash
 docker volume create my-volume
 ```

-Inspecting the created volume:
+And the created volume can be inspected as follows:

 ```bash
 docker volume inspect my-volume
 ```

-will return a result akin to:
+which will return a result akin to:

 ```json
 [